-Amelia Haselkorn and Allison Donine, are among the sixty plus student leaders and activists that will travel to New York City to participate in the Debating for Democracy (D4D) National Conference.
+Amelia Haselkorn and Allison Donine, are among the sixty plus student leaders and activists that traveled to New York City to participate in the Debating for Democracy (D4D) National Conference.
 The two day conference features panels and workshops with leading experts on topics including: building advocacy campaigns, civic engagement, social entrepreneurship, and public policy – all designed to give students the tools they need to effectively advocate for causes they are passionate about.

 The D4D National Conference is sponsored by Project Pericles – a consortium of 29 colleges and universities committed to including social responsibility and participatory citizenship as essential elements of their educational programs.

-To get involved or for more information contact
+To get involved or for more information contact: